-- The average age of an Excelsior student is 40; about 60 percent are female, 40 percent are male. - Nearly one-third of our enrolled students are from groups historically underrepresented in higher education. - Approximately one-quarter of our students are active-duty or reserve military personnel. - Less than 10 percent of our students come from New York State; the remaining are from the rest of the United States and other nations.
+- The average age of an Excelsior student is 40; about 55 percent are female, 45 percent are male. - Nearly one-third of our enrolled students are from groups historically underrepresented in higher education. - More than one-quarter of our students are active-duty or reserve military personnel. - Ten percent of our students come from New York State; the remaining are from the rest of the United States and other nations.